 About The Last Frontier

-Eventually, as the eastern half of Texas became more settled, the descendants of those first frontiersmen pushed even further into the deserts and mountains of the land known as El Despoblado, and though it would become more densely populated than before it never ceased to be a land inhabited by few, the toughest and most resourceful.
+Eventually, as the eastern half of Texas became more settled, the descendants of those first frontiersmen pushed further west into the desert and mountains of the region known as El Despoblado, and though it would become more densely populated than before it never ceased to be a land inhabited by few; the toughest and most resourceful.